Him188/kotlin-jvm-blocking-bridge/README.md

 ### Runtime library

-- Provides `public annotation class net.mamoe.kjbb.JvmBlockingBridge`
+- Provides `public annotation class me.him188.kotlin.jvm.blocking.bridge.JvmBlockingBridge`
-- Provides `internal annotation class net.mamoe.kjbb.GeneratedBlockingBridge` that is added implicitly to generated bridges.
+- Provides `internal annotation class me.him188.kotlin.jvm.blocking.bridge.GeneratedBlockingBridge` that is added implicitly to generated bridges.
 - Provides some internal functions used by generated bridges.

 **Important Note**: the runtime library contains not only the annotations, but also coroutine runner functions which is required by the compiler plugin.